Protect your treasures with

 Uptown is one of Chicago’s more hipster hoods.
-The Aragon Ballroom, one of Chicago’s coolest concert venues, is located here.
+The Aragon Ballroom, one of the coolest concert venues in Chicago, is located here.
 History buffs will want to check out the Green Mill — a real mob speakeasy where Al Capone used to dine.
 Uptown is right on Lake Michigan, so it’s a great place for those who enjoy water recreation.
-You can find studio apartments for rent here, and also high-rises with spectacular views of Lake Michigan.
+You can find studio townhouses for rent here, and also high-rises with spectacular views of Lake Michigan.

 If you ever wondered if there’s a place that could take you back in time 100 years ago, you’ve just won your happy ticket.
 The heyday of Uptown Chicago happened during the 20s to 30s, and today you can become the witness of the area’s revival.
 Uptown is back with its jazz, Asian culinary delights, and Art Deco design!

 The vibe of this neighborhood is simultaneously modern and classic.
 Roaming around the streets, you can dive into the roaring twenties through the sparkling windows of architectural beauties, or indulge the modern mix of cultures from indie rock to salsa events.
 Uptown, Illinois, keeps to its lifestyle of an upscale entertainment district: time flows by, but this area doesn’t age.
 Shopping and partying are now a part of your life: try not to get lost searching for the thin line between the world you are used to and Uptown, Chicago!

 The density of population in Uptown is twice as high as in the rest of the city.
 Locals are proud of their diversity – African American community is especially strong, but Asian presence is also quite palpable, especially with all the restaurants of Argyle Street district commonly referred to as Little China or New Saigon.
 The sense of community and overall friendliness attracts families with children of all ages, not to mention moderate costs of living and prices on rented property.